$100M Campaign to Accelerate

 Our plan includes:

-A Virtual Diabetes Training Program: We are working with our partners to train more than 1,000 registered Canadian mental health providers to offer enhanced support and referrals to their clients who live with diabetes.
+A Virtual Diabetes Training Program: We are collaborating with Diabetes Canada to train more than 1,000 registered Canadian mental health providers to offer enhanced support and referrals to their clients who live with diabetes.
+We also offer a general stream of the course to family members, other care providers and the public.
+Mental health providers who complete the training program can qualify to be listed in our online directory where individuals can self-refer to a provider in their region.

-Mental Health Education and Outreach: We will educate health professionals including GPs, endocrinologists and nurses about the importance of psychosocial concerns in people with T1D, and drive referrals to newly trained mental health care providers.
+Mental Health Education and Outreach: We provide educational resources to health professionals including GPs, endocrinologists, and nurses about the importance of psychosocial concerns in people with T1D.

-Support and Resources for People with T1D: We will expand our existing programs at JDRF and partner with other organizations to develop multilingual resources and connection events focused on mental health to support our T1D community.
+Support and Resources for People with T1D: We continue to expand our existing programs at JDRF and partner with other organizations to fund and develop multilingual resources, community grants, and connection events focused on mental health to support our T1D community.

-Research and Test Psychosocial Interventions: We will fund clinical studies designed to test the effectiveness of psychosocial interventions to improve quality of life and diabetes outcomes.
+Research and Test Psychosocial Interventions: Through partnerships with Brain Canada and the Canadian Institutes of Health Research, we fund clinical studies designed to test the effectiveness of psychosocial interventions to improve quality of life and diabetes outcomes.

 With the help of donors and our partners, JDRF is well-positioned to take the lead on addressing this critical need for the T1D community.